bloominstituteoftechnology/yellow_banana/README.md

-# CLI Tool
+# Yellow Banana

-CLI Tool is a simple Python package that prints a message and an environment variable.
+Yellow Banana is a simple Python package that echoes back a message and an environment variable.

 ## Installation